Ziqing19/LabelPixivBookmarks/README.md

 <a href="#cn_doc">中文文档</a>

-## Automatically add existing labels for images in the bookmarks
+## Automatically add existing tags for images in the bookmarks, and search them

+## Please Use Tampermonkey as the script manager

+- The script is developed on Tampermonkey, whereas Greasemonkey has quite different API calls.

 ## Intro